lisa-analyzer/lisa/README.md

 ### Snapshots

 The snapshot of the last commit of the `master` branch is always available on [GitHub Packages](https://github.com/orgs/lisa-analyzer/packages?repo_name=lisa) (you can find the updated milestone [here](https://github.com/lisa-analyzer/lisa/releases/tag/latest)).

-### Next steps

-* Extend and finalize the program model
-* Add more heap and value analyses
-* Add more call graph abstractions

-The 1.0 release will be delivered as we reach a stable version of all the main ingredients for the analysis (call graphs and abstractions) as well as a flexible enough control flow graph representation that enables the modeling of most languages.